Jaylen Waddle: 2021

-In his first NFL game on September 12, 2021, Waddle faced off against former Alabama teammate QB Mac Jones and the New England Patriots.
+In his first NFL game on September 12, 2021, Waddle faced off against former Alabama teammate quarterback Mac Jones and the New England Patriots.
 Waddle caught 4 of his 6 targets for 61 receiving yards, and also caught his first NFL receiving touchdown on a 3-yard pass from Tua Tagovailoa in the 17–16 win against the New England Patriots.
 His first big breakthrough came in Week 12 against the Carolina Panthers, finishing with 137 receiving yards as the Dolphins won 33–10.
 Throughout the season, Waddle became known for his waddling celebrations after touchdowns, inspired by his last name.

 In his 16th game of the season, Waddle set the NFL rookie record for receptions in a season with 104, beating Anquan Boldin's old record of 101.
-Waddle finished his rookie season with 104 receptions for 1,015 yards and 7 total touchdowns.
+His record was broken by Puka Nacua in 2023.
+Waddle finished his rookie season with 104 receptions for 1,015 yards and seven total touchdowns.
+He was named to the PFWA All-Rookie Team.

 2022

-In a week 2 game against the Baltimore Ravens, Waddle had a career high of 11 receptions, 171 yards, and 2 touchdowns including the game winner to help the Dolphins comeback from a 35-14 4th quarter deficit.
-Eventually winning the game 42-38.
+In a Week 2 game against the Baltimore Ravens, Waddle had a career high of 11 receptions, 171 yards, and 2 touchdowns including the game winner to help the Dolphins comeback from a 35–14 4th quarter deficit, eventually winning the game 42–38.
+In Week 8 against the Lions, he had eight receptions for 106 yards and two touchdowns in the win.

-In a week 16 game against the Green Bay Packers, he had an 84-yard receiving touchdown, setting the record for longest play during an NFL Christmas game.
+In a Week 16 game against the Green Bay Packers, he had an 84-yard receiving touchdown, setting the record for longest play during an NFL Christmas game.

 Waddle finished the season with 75 receptions, 1,356 receiving yards, 8 receiving touchdowns.
 The latter two figures set career highs.
 He also finished the season with 18.1 yards per catch which led the league.

+2023

+In a Week 2 game against the Patriots, Waddle went down and was ruled out of the game.
+He was later reported to be in concussion protocol.
+Before a Week 3 game against the Denver Broncos, Waddle was ruled out with a concussion.
+He had seven catches for 121 yards and a touchdown against the Patriots in Week 8. he had eight receptions for 142 yards and a touchdown against the Jets in Week 15.
+He finished the season with 72 catches for 1,014 yards and four touchdowns in 14 games.

+2024

+On April 29, 2024, the Dolphins picked up the fifth-year option on Waddle's contract.
+On May 30, Waddle and the Dolphins agreed to a three–year, $84.75 million contract extension.
+In week 12, he had eight receptions for 144 yards and a touchdown in a 34–15 win over the Patriots.
+In the 2024 season, he had 58 receptions for 744 yards and two touchdowns.